IFFranciscoME/STSC-Temporal-Patterns/README.rst

 Subsequential Time Series Clustering: Evidence of Temporal Patterns in Exchange Rate
 ====================================================================================

-This is the official repositorio of the research poster Clustering Subsecuencial de Series de Tiempo: Evidencia de Patrones Temporales en el tipo de cambio USD/MXN", originally presented in its spanish version at the Escuela de Probabilidad y Estadística 2020 (`EPE2020`_).
-Its an academic event organized by `CIMAT`_ (A government-funded research institute which literally means Center of Mathematical Research).
+This is the official repository of the research poster **Clustering Subsecuencial de Series de Tiempo: Evidencia de Patrones Temporales en el tipo de cambio USD/MXN**, originally presented in its spanish version at the National Seminar *Escuela de Probabilidad y Estadística 2020* (`EPE2020`_).
+Its an academic event organized by `CIMAT`_ (A government-funded research institute, internationally renowned, which main focus is Mathematical Research).

 .. _CIMAT: https://www.cimat.mx/en/
 .. _EPE2020: https://epe2020.eventos.cimat.mx/